ganbuan/CyberNotebook/README.md

 ### SMTP
 (Sending Email)

 *Simple Mail Transfer Protocol (SMTP)* defines how a mail client communicates with a mail server and how a mail server communicates with another.
+Particularly, SMTP communicates with a Mail Transfer Agent (MTA) (i.e. sending email).

 Example SMTP commands used by the mail client to the SMTP server:
 + HELO/EHLO - initiates an SMTP session